-(I) Any others that may be attributed to them by the Bylaws, these Regulations, the Board of Directors or the law.
+Any others that may be attributed to them by the Bylaws, these Regulations, the Board of Directors or the law.

 The Audit Committee reviewed the compliance status of the action plan to establish improvements as a result of its previous evaluation, during its meeting of December 11, 2018.
 Also, at its meeting held on January 25, 2019, the Audit Committee reviewed and evaluated the actions carried out in compliance with corporate policies, including corporate social policy, fiscal policy, investment and financing policy, derivative policy, risk and control policy and crime prevention policy.
 In particular, the Audit Committee, in its meeting of December 11, 2018, issued a report on the purchase of treasury stock as well as on the payment of the third quarterly dividend.
-A report was also issued on the payment of the first quarterly dividend on account of the results of the 2019 financial year, at the Audit Committee meeting held on 12 September 2019, a report on the payment of the second quarterly dividend was issued, on account of the results for the year 2019
+A report was also issued on the payment of the first quarterly dividend on account of the results of the 2019 financial year, at the Audit Committee meeting held on March 20, 2019.
+Finally, at the Audit Committee meeting held on 12 September 2019, a report on the payment of the second quarterly dividend was issued, on account of the results for the year 2019